 About Bazaruto Archipelago

 Consisting of six idyllic islands, the Bazaruto Archipelago lies just off the coastal town of Vilanculos in southern Mozambique.
 Renowned as the ‘Pearl of the Indian Ocean’, the archipelago boasts crystal-clear waters, white sands and teeming coral reefs.
-The largest of the isles is Bazaruto Island, at just 37 kilometers long and 7 kilometers wide.
-A beautiful and unspoiled destination, this is the perfect place to switch off from the stresses of city living.Read More
+The largest of the isles is Bazaruto Island, at just 37 kilometres long and 7 kilometres wide.
+A beautiful and unspoilt destination, this is the perfect place to switch off from the stresses of city living.Read More

 Although not all the islands are inhabited, they do support populations of local fishermen and their families.
 Visitors to this archipelago can experience sailing aboard a traditional dhow, and gain a wonderful insight into local life as they explore this tropical paradise.

 Here are some popular itineraries that include a visit to Bazaruto Archipelago.
 Alternatively, if you would like to include a visit to Bazaruto Archipelago on a bespoke touring itinerary to Mozambique, take a look at our tailor-made holiday planning section.